nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

  **`instance`** is the hostname of the remote machine, that serves as a gateway server to access the destination.  **`user`** is your account name on instance.
 Note that we are using the default port  **`22`** on  **`instance`**.

 #### Tips
-- The above example uses option "-N"  (do not execute remote command) to create a noninteractive ssh connection and option "-f" to request ssh to go to the background once the ssh connection has been established.
+- *The above example uses option "-N"  (do not execute remote command) to create a noninteractive ssh connection and option "-f" to request ssh to go to the background once the ssh connection has been established.*
+- How to use tunneling for running Jupyter Notebooks

- #### Troubleshooting:
+ ## Troubleshooting:
+ - *Talk about inaccessibility of certain IPs within the same network.
+VLANs. <- find the exact wording of an error*
+ -
  - Local and remote ports can match.
  - If you get the error "Address already in use", it probably means that your desktop is already using the local port you specified; try a different local port number.
  - If you are within the local network of the destination server, then do not use tunneling.
 You can connect directly the destination machine.